radius-project/design-notes/architecture/2024-10-user-defined-types-authoring-experience-feature-spec.md

 ## Summary
 <!-- A paragraph or two to summarize the topic area.
 Just define it in summary form so we all know what it is. -->
 User-Defined Types enable Platform engineers to define and deploy their organization's custom services in Radius.
-More details around the feature, user scenarios and experience can be found [here](/architecture/2024-06-resource-extensibility-feature-spec.md).
-This document will focus on the authoring experience for defining the user-defined resource type schema.
+More details around the feature, user scenarios and end-end-experience can be found [here](/architecture/2024-06-resource-extensibility-feature-spec.md).
+This feature specification document details on the requirements and the user experience for authoring and updating the schema for the User-Defined-Type.

 ### Top level goals
 <!-- At the most basic level, what are we trying to accomplish? -->